 The move has angered nutter councillors including the local mayor, amid ludicrous suggestions that it could turn the area into a rural Soho .

-surprised.
+hugely surprised.
 I can't believe there is a big enough catchment area, have they done their market research?
 I'm not one of the Mary Whitehouse brigade ...BUT...
 I don't think it'll attract enough customers.
-I think in this current economic climate it
+I think in this current

 A spokeswoman for South Oxfordshire District Council said residents had not objected during the consultation period before the licence was granted.

 Diamonds and Pearls was to have opened on Saturday.
 The club had been given a licence by South Oxfordshire District Council, but businessman Manowar Hussain said the plans were now on hold.